havchr/FactMatcherPackage/ReadMe.txt

 the FactMatcher class, is what you use.

+==Update to API==
+There has been some updates to the API to make it more expressive from the application side of things.
+There is now a distinction of Picking rules, and peeking rules.
+If you Pick - then the rule-write-back system, will run for each rule you picked.
+If you Pick one single best rule, only that rule will write back with FactWrites.
+Here is the Gist of it :
+PickBestRule - only write back to one rule PickBestRules - write back to all rules that share the same bestMatch PeekBestRule - return bestRule but do not write back to the system PeekBestRules - return best rules - ie all rules sharing the same best match PickAllValidRules - return number of valid rules, and run write-backs on all rules that have no failed tests PeekAllValidRule - return number of valid rules, do not run write-back on them

+GetRuleFromMatches(index) returns the rule , i.e if you have
+numRules = peekBestRules() // 2
+then GetRuleFromMatches(0) and GetRuleFromMatches(1) would work.

+to get the rules after running a "PeekAllValidRules" , use GetRuleFromValidMatches(index) where index is lower than result from PeekAllValidRules

 To create rules - FactMatcher parses text files called RuleScripts, which follows this syntax:

 -- This is comment.